-Ratings:

-Fitch: AA+

-Moody's: Aa1

-S&P: AA+

-(See "RATINGS" herein)
+Ratings: Fitch: AA+ Moody's: Aa1 Standard & Poor's: AA+ (See "Ratings" herein)

-In the opinion of Kutak Rock LLP, Bond Counsel, under current law and subject to the conditions described herein in the section "TAX MATTERS", interest on the Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax for individuals.
-Interest on the Bonds may affect the federal alternative minimum tax imposed on certain corporations.
-Bond Counsel is further of the opinion that interest income from the Bonds is exempt from income taxation by the Commonwealth of Virginia and any of its political subdivisions.
+In the opinion of Kutak Rock LLP, Bond Counsel, under current law and subject to the conditions described herein in the section "Tax Matters", interest on the 2024 Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax for individuals.
+Interest on the 2024 Bonds may affect the federal alternative minimum tax imposed on certain corporations.
+Bond Counsel is further of the opinion that the 2024 Bonds, income from the 2024 Bonds and any profit made on their sale, are exempt from income taxation by the Commonwealth of Virginia and any of its political subdivisions.
 See "TAX MATTERS" herein.